RCS expects Italy court decision in dispute with Blackstone by end-May

 RCS Mediagroup, which publishes the influential daily Corriere della Sera, launched arbitration proceedings in late 2018 to nullify the 2013 sale of its historic headquarters in central Milan to Blackstone, saying it had paid too low a price as RCS faced financial difficulties.

-Blackstone, which paid 120 million euros ($145.14 million) for the offices, has in turn accused RCS of falsely claiming that it still owns the building and of improperly blocking its sale to Germany's Allianz (ALVG.DE).
+Blackstone, which paid 120 million euros ($145.14 million) for the offices, has in turn accused RCS of falsely claiming that it still owns the building and of improperly blocking its sale to Germany’s Allianz.

 The U.S. investment firm filed two lawsuits in New York which were put on hold pending the outcome of the arbitration in Italy.